 The Company's investment strategy which can provide long term growth also has, due to its nature, risks and uncertainties inherent in it.
-The principal risks being the failure of the companies becoming successful, thus adversely affecting the Company's growth in the future.
-Stock markets are currently experiencing a downturn as interest rates rise following sustained increases in the rate of inflation.
-The risk remains that inflation remains high, or even increases and that further interest rate rises are needed to tame inflation.
+The principal risks being the failure of the companies, thus adversely affecting the Company's growth in the future.
+UK Stock Markets have experienced substantial downturns following exuberance and funding availability during and shortly after the Covid Pandemic.
+Recovery has been slow and it is uncertain whether the company's portfolio of public companies will see upturns, leading to an upturn in the company's portfolio valuation.
+The risk remains that inflation remains high, or even increases, and that further interest rate rises are needed to tame inflation.